 How Often Do You Need Professional Service?

-Every 6 Months (Recommended Minimum): Sub-Zero, Thermador, Miele, and Wolf all recommend professional condenser cleaning twice annually.
-This is the single most important maintenance task.
+Every 6 Months (Recommended Minimum): Sub-Zero, Thermador, Miele, and Wolf all recommend condenser cleaning twice annually.
+This is one of the most important maintenance tasks.

-Every 6-12 Months (Comprehensive Service): Full professional inspection including:
+Every 6-12 Months (Comprehensive Service): A full inspection may include:

 - Deep condenser coil cleaning